w3f/polkadot-wiki/docs/general/chain-state-values.md

 #### Block Hash Count

-On Polkadot, the maximum block number to block hash mappings to keep is <RPC network="polkadot" path="consts.system.blockHashCount" defaultValue={4096}/> (about seven hours).
+On Polkadot, the maximum number of block hashes retained on-chain at any given time is <RPC network="polkadot" path="consts.system.blockHashCount" defaultValue={4096}/> (which maps to seven hours given 6-second block times).

 #### Bounty Curator Deposit